-A smart beta exchange traded fund, the iShares Emerging Markets Dividend ETF (DVYE) debuted on 02/23/2012, and offers broad exposure to the Broad Emerging Market ETFs category of the market.
+The iShares Emerging Markets Dividend ETF (DVYE) made its debut on 02/23/2012, and is a smart beta exchange traded fund that provides broad exposure to the Broad Emerging Market ETFs category of the market.

 What Are Smart Beta ETFs?

-The smart beta space gives investors many different choices, from equal-weighting, one of the simplest strategies, to more complicated ones like fundamental and volatility/momentum based weighting.
-However, not all of these methodologies have been able to deliver remarkable returns.
+Even though this space provides many choices to investors--think one of the simplest methodologies like equal-weighting and more complicated ones like fundamental and volatility/momentum based weighting--not all have been able to deliver first-rate results.

 Fund Sponsor & Index

-DVYE is managed by Blackrock, and this fund has amassed over $551.24 M, which makes it one of the larger ETFs in the Broad Emerging Market ETFs.
-Before fees and expenses, this particular fund seeks to match the performance of the Dow Jones Emerging Markets Select Dividend Index.
+DVYE is managed by Blackrock, and this fund has amassed over $548.88 million, which makes it one of the average sized ETFs in the Broad Emerging Market ETFs.
+DVYE, before fees and expenses, seeks to match the performance of the Dow Jones Emerging Markets Select Dividend Index.

 The Dow Jones Emerging Markets Select Dividend Index measures the performance of the companies in emerging market countries that have provided relatively high dividend yields on a consistent basis over time.